New TV show asks: Do you love meat enough to cook your pet?

 Go vegetarian or we kill your pet.

-But a new taboo-smashing British reality TV show called Meat the Family goes even further.
+But a new taboo-smashing British reality TV show called Meat Tthe Family goes even further.

 Not only will a family of unrepentant carnivores have to let an animal they have adopted and grown to love go for slaughter if they refuse to stop eating meat - they will be asked to cook and eat it.